pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-s3.rst

 **mkdir**
    The **mkdir** subcommand creates one or more buckets.

-**rmdir**
-   The **rmdir** subcommand deletes one or more buckets from the storage service.
-In order to delete a bucket, the bucket must be empty.

 **rm**
    The **rm** subcommand deletes one or more keys from the storage service.